-The plane crash prompted the biggest search in Peru’s’ history, but due to the density of the forest, the aircrafts couldn’t spot wreckage from the crash, let alone one person.
-After some time she couldn’t hear them anymore and knew that she was truly on her own.
+The plane crash had prompted the biggest search in Peru’s history, but due to the density of the forest, aircraft couldn’t spot wreckage from the crash, let alone a single person.
+After some time, Juliane Koepcke couldn’t hear them and knew that she was truly on her own to find help.

 “The first man I saw seemed like an angel,” said Koepcke.

 The men didn’t quite feel the same way.
-They were slightly frightened by her, and at first thought the could be a water spirit they believed in called Yemanjábut.
-Still, they let her stay there for another night and the following day they took her by boat to a local hospital located in a small nearby town.
+They were slightly frightened by her and at first thought she could be a water spirit they believed in called Yemanjábut.
+Still, they let her stay there for another night and the following day, they took her by boat to a local hospital located in a small nearby town.

-She eventually went on to study biology at the University of Kiel in Germany in 1980 and then received her doctorate degree.
+But she survived as she had in the jungle.
+She eventually went on to study biology at the University of Kiel in Germany in 1980, and then she received her doctorate degree.
 She returned to Peru to do research in mammalogy.
-Juliane Koepcke married and became Juliane Diller.
+She married and became Juliane Diller.

-Despite overcoming the trauma of the event, there’s one question that lingered with her: why was she the only survivor?
-It continues to haunt her.
-She said in the film, “It always will.”
+Despite overcoming the trauma of the event, there’s one question that lingered with her: Why was she the only survivor?
+Juliane Koepcke has said the question continues to haunt her.
+As she said in the film, “It always will.”